DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment2.md

 Since there are only 4 known true positives (see the (Un)Comment section), you want to find out if there are any papers describing these drugs.
 The results should be ordered based on drugname, and we want to see the article names.
 Change the example query to obtain the required results.

 (Answers can be found [here](../Answers/AnswersAssignment2.md)).

+### ?MORE biology

+You can probably think of some other questions you would like to ask to Wikidata.
+Try to come up with a expansion of the query we are working on now, or find another example on Wikidata you want to understand and expand (ask your instructors for help if needed).